p0ls3r/GenLauncher/README.md

 ### Installation

-GenLauncher can be used for both Command & Conquer: Generals and it's expansion Zero Hour.
+GenLauncher can be used for both **Command & Conquer: Generals and it's expansion Zero Hour**.
 To install GenLauncher for either game, simply extract GenLauncher.exe into the respective game folder that you wish to use GenLauncher with.

 **Note:** Ensure that the game is installed on a drive with a filesystem that supports symbolic links such NTFS otherwise GenLauncher won't work.